AdityaVN5/COG-AI/README.md

 ---

 ## Acknowledgments
 Developed as part of the Contextual Intelligence research initiative.
-Powered by Google Gemini.